David King (Dead by Daylight): Promotion and reception

-LGBT representation

 Ed Nightingale from Eurogamer observed that, up until the revelation of David's sexuality, there was visible anticipation among segments of the player base for an openly LGBT+ character in the game to reflect them, and that David himself had long been a fan favourite who is often interpreted as a non-heterosexual character.
 TJ Denzer from Shacknews observed that the sudden revelation of David as the game's first openly gay character may be "jarring to some that have been playing the game for a long time" but opined that many others will either accept it as a "welcome surprise" or remain indifferent.

 In an in-depth discussion of the player feedback to the revelation of David's sexual orientation, Tyler Wilde from PC Gamer noted that "opinions are all over the place".
 Wilde reported that many responded positively to the increased representation, with some lauding the developers for not choosing to commercially exploit the moment "as an opportunity to sell inclusion" by expanding backstory of an existing character rather than introducing a DLC character.
 On the other hand, Wilde said some players expressed discontent with the announcement concerning a character perceived by some as an archetypal British chav, with opinions ranging from "tacky, pandering, or didn't go far enough".
 Wilde claimed that a number of "negative or confused reactions" came from individuals who were unaware that the announcement coincided with a new story expansion for the character and assumed that the developers consulted with GaymerX just to write a blog post which states his sexual identity.
 Lastly, Wilde characterised the remainder of the negative backlash to be homophobia from "people and pundits who reject not just the idea of representation, but the identities being represented themselves, and took the announcement as a cue for outraged soapboxing".